ArkEcosystemArchive/docs-legacy/docs/guidebook/core/testing.md

 ### Do more than "basic" tests

-When we write some new tests, generally we start by checking that the feature is working as expected in the general case.
-This is perfectly fine.
-But don't stop there, it is the edge cases we are worried about.
+When we write some new tests, generally we start by checking that the feature is working as expected in the general case, which is perfectly fine.
+However, please do not stop there, it is the edge cases we are worried about.

 Go deeper and test it with different parameters.
-Ask yourself: in which case this could very well fail, which parameters could make it tricky?
+Ask yourself: in which case this could very well fail, such as a particular set of parameters?
 If I were to refactor the feature, what would I like to be tested then?

 ### Contact us